RomanBoegli/godbbench/README.md

 Furthermore, it should be obvious that the measured performance for a given benchmark depends on the embedding system environment.
 In real-world scenarios are many more influential factors such as network topology and latency, provided hardware as well as software.
-Thus it must be mentioned that the containerized approach choosen in this work using Docker also influenced the obtained measurements [[14]](#14).
+Thus, it must be mentioned that the containerized approach chosen in this work using Docker also influenced the obtained measurements [[14]](#14).

 Last but not least, two important aspects were ignored in this project due to simplicity.
 The first one concerns the DBMS customization and tuning.